-Manual Recliners vs Power Recliners: 5 Differences You Should Know in 2020
+Manual Recliners vs Power Recliners: 5 Differences You Should Know

 La-Z-Boy Southeast | February 20, 2019

 We recently had someone ask, “What are the differences between manual recliners vs power recliners?” on our YouTube Channel.

 This is a great question because there are so many differences between manual and power.

 At La-Z-Boy Home Furnishings & Décor, we’ve helped thousands find the perfect recliner for their body type and specific needs.